Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

     * Save the file

 * For users of ISLE version 1.5 and above, these git instructions below are not needed.
 The .env file is no longer tracked in git.

+{{% annotation %}}
+I performed the operations prescribed above and made necessary edits.
+Since I'm working with _ISLE v1.5.1_, I skipped the rest of this section as advised.
+{{% /annotation %}}

 * For users of ISLE versions 1.4.2 and below, you will need to continue to follow these instructions until you upgrade.
     * Enter `git status` - You'll now see the following: